Is Medicine An Art – Or A Science?

 A healing energy begins to flow from one human being to another… in a manner that isn’t taught in medical school, but that every doctor learns over the years from touching and treating hundreds of patients.

 There’s absolutely nothing scientific about that.
 And it isn’t at all about craft.
 This is sheer art.
 And each artist (or, rather, doctor) does it in a uniquely different way.
 The only common thing about it is the emotional connection it fosters.

 And is there a ‘science’ to writing?

 Sentence and word structure.
 Content and cadence.
 Word choice and linguistic style.
 All can be chosen methodically, based on hypotheses that are testable and can be proven right – or wrong – in scientific fashion.

-There’s a certain predictability to some forms of writing which convincingly follows the “if-then” rule-form that governs science.
+There’s a certain predictability to some forms of writing which convincingly follows the “if-then” rule-form that governs science and reading strategies.